dibley1973/EventDispatcher/BlogPost_Pt3.md

         }
     }

-Now we need to add a handler method to the main Form controller and wire it up and un-wire it in the `v` and `UnwireApplicationEventHandlers` methods respectively.
+Now we need to add a handler method to the main Form controller and wire it up and un-wire it in the `WireUpApplicationEventHandlers` and `UnwireApplicationEventHandlers` methods respectively.

     protected override void UnwireApplicationEventHandlers()
     {